cosinekitty/astronomy/source/js/README.md

 <a name="Astronomy.Elongation"></a>

 ### Astronomy.Elongation(body) ⇒ [<code>ElongationEvent</code>](#Astronomy.ElongationEvent)
-Calculates the absolute value of the angle between the centers of the given body and the Sun as seen from the center of the Earth at the given date.
+Calculates angular separation of a body from the Sun as seen from the Earth and the relative ecliptic longitudes between that body and the Earth as seen from the Sun.
+See the return type [ElongationEvent](#Astronomy.ElongationEvent) for details.

-The angle is measured along the plane of the Earth's orbit (i.e. the ecliptic) and ranges [0, 180] degrees.
-This function is helpful for determining how easy it is to view Mercury or Venus away from the Sun's glare on a given date.
+This function is helpful for determining how easy it is to view a planet away from the Sun's glare on a given date.
-The function also determines whether the object is visible in the morning or evening; this is more important the smaller the elongation is.
+It also determines whether the object is visible in the morning or evening; this is more important the smaller the elongation is.
+It is also used to determine how far a planet is from opposition, conjunction, or quadrature.

 **Kind**: static method of [<code>Astronomy</code>](#Astronomy)